 The first goal of our experiments in INEX'2003 is to test whether a full-text information retrieval system can be easily adapted to structured retrieval and to evaluate how suitable are the full-text IR based techniques for such kind of retrieval.
 Our approach can be compared to the fetch and browse method proposed in [5].
 No static structure is used a priori and so, all types of XML documents can be processed.
 The second goal of our experiments is to measure the effect of term positions in INEX query types.

-Five runs performed with Mercure have been submitted to INEX'2003.
-The runs are labeled as follows:
+Five runs performed with Mercure have been submitted to INEX'2003: